 Your Head of Brand decides what voice rules go in.
 Your Head of Demand Gen decides what campaign learnings go in.
 Your Head of Content decides which past content gets fed in with which outcome data attached.
 Your Head of MarOps decides what data warehouse slices are exposed.
 Each function head curates their slice of the context the agents read from.
 You don’t curate everyone’s slice.

 This is a gift, not a delegation.
-You stop being the bottleneck — every time a function head learns something, the team’s agents reflect it within the day, without an offsite slide and without you in the loop.
-The feedback you’d give, already in the draft — because the function head’s feedback is already in the substrate the draft was built from.
+You stop being the bottleneck: every time a function head learns something, the team’s agents pick it up within the day, with no offsite slide and no detour through you.
+The note you would have written on the draft is already in the draft, because the function head’s judgment went into the context it was built from.

 The risk of doing this wrong — and the discourse is full of leaders doing it wrong — is centralizing all the context to the CMO seat.
 That seat doesn’t have the bandwidth, and the function heads who got the seat by being good at curating their function feel correctly bypassed when the leader tries to do it for them.
 The function head curates; you set the direction.